-BOURGEOIS (boor ZHWAH) adj middle class, usually in a pejorative sense; boringly conventional in cities, an innovation at the time.
+BOURGEOIS (boor ZHWAH) adj middle class, usually in a pejorative sense; boringly conventional

+The original bourgeoisie (boor zhwaw ZEE) were simply people who lived in cities, an innovation at the time.
 They weren't farmers and they weren't nobles.
 They were members of a new class-the middle class.
 Now the word is used mostly in making fun of or sneering at people who think about nothing but their possessions and conforming with other people like them.